openssl/openssl/doc/designs/quic-design/record-layer.md

 Design Problem: Abstract Record Layer
 =====================================

-This document covers the design of an abstract record layer for use in (D)TLS and QUIC.
+This document covers the design of an abstract record layer for use in (D)TLS.
+The QUIC record layer is handled separately.

 A record within this document refers to a packet of data.
-It will typically contain some form of header data and some payload data, and will often be cryptographically protected.
-A record may or may not have a one-to-one correspondence with network packets, depending on the protocol and the implementation details of an individual record layer.
+It will typically contain some header data and some payload data, and will often be cryptographically protected.
+A record may or may not have a one-to-one correspondence with network packets, depending on the implementation details of an individual record layer.

-The term record comes from the TLS and DTLS specifications.
-It is not used in QUIC.
-A TLS record is roughly analagous to a QUIC packet.
-For the sake of simplicity in this document we use the term record to refer to both concepts.
+The term record comes directly from the TLS and DTLS specifications.

-Libssl in OpenSSL 3.0 supports a number of different types of record layer, and record layer variants:
+Libssl supports a number of different types of record layer, and record layer
+variants:

 - Standard TLS record layer
 - Standard DTLS record layer